Shilin Night Market is the largest and most well-known night market in Taipei.

-From the metro station, take Exit 1, and you will find sufficient direction boards pointing you towards the night market.
-Right after you exited the station, the night market is about 100 meters away.
+From the metro station, take Exit 1, and you will find sufficient direction boards guiding you to the night market.
+Right after exiting the station, the night market is about 100 meters away.

-Fact #5: Shilin Night Market is more, if not the most, touristy night markets in Taipei.
+Fact #5: Shilin Night Market is the more, if not the most, touristy night markets in Taipei.